funkydluffy/TatetiMinimax/README.md

 # TatetiMinimax

 This is a learning personal proyect.
-Here I try get more involved with Python language trying to get in touch my long-term goals about AI.
+Here I try get more involved with Python language, trying to get in touch my long-term goals about AI.

 Let me introduce you in the first stage, a script that i modified to understand it and customize it.
 In this script I face an AI wich plays Tic tac toe using Minimax algorythm, that I'm planning to train for it never lose.

 .